adityanuar/cocos2dx-GPGS/README.md

 preloadInterstitialAd();
 showInterstitialAd();

+Just merge necessary codes in this modules on your projects to use it.

 Facebook and google iap billing are planned to be added in the future.
 Any contributions are welcome :)